overture-stack/website/markdown/documentation/score/user-guide/upload.md

 # Upload Example

-For a complete guide on uploading data, including generating a manifest, check out our guide on [data submission using Song and Score](/documentation/song/user/submit/).
+For complete information on uploading data, including generating a manifest, check out our guide on [data submission using Song and Score](/documentation/song/user/submit/).
 The following example outlines uploading files using a previously created manifest file from Song:

 1. Execute the following command from your home directory: